FerdiantJoshua/question-generator/README.md

     mkdir -p reports/txts/onmt
     ```
 2. Then you can find all models' training and evaluation scripts in `src/onmt/config`.
-These scripts are not recommended to be directly executed, instead open it manually with text editor, and copy-paste them.
+These scripts are not recommended to be directly executed, instead open them manually with a text editor, and copy-paste them.

 We had prepared the configuration scripts to be as self-explanatory as possible.
 For complete OpenNMT preprocess/train/inference parameter, check the original [documentation](https://opennmt.net/OpenNMT-py/).